 The six sections that follow address the topics of priorities, position, attitude, vision, role and integration.
 Prayerful study and reflection upon them will help you determine godly responses to your new rank and duties.
 These sections contain scriptural studies applicable to both your professional and spiritual life.
 They will help you address all the complexity involved in the considerable responsibilities of senior national service, how it impacts on your family, and your ultimate responsibility to your Creator and Savior.

-Use this handbook with your Bible during your daily quiet time.
+Use this study with your Bible during your daily quiet time.
 Make notes about your observations from Scripture and the actions you will take to follow through on the things God shows you.
 After you complete this handbook, keep it for your own reference or to share with others who face similar decisions.